farhannysf/sentry-bot/README.md

 16. Change directory to sentry-bot root directory where build script resides, make it executable with `chmod +x build` and execute build script with `./build`
 17. Invoke `docker ps` to see the active Docker processes, take note of the container ID where sentry-bot is running and invoke `docker logs -f replace-with-your-container-id` to check sentry-bot standard output and make sure everything is running properly
 18. Change directory to `tests/` from sentry-bot root directory and run tests locally with `python tests.py 0.0.0.0` to ensure that everything is working properly
-19. If you want to run it in production runtime mode, remove `dev` argument from Dockerfile CMD
+19. If you want to run it in production runtime mode, remove `"dev"` argument from Dockerfile CMD
+20. Update your Sentry webhook configuration to use your host IP address on the callback URLs form.

 * You need to rebuild the image daily because I designed Sanic web server to invalidate existing TLS certificate on daily basis if app runtime is to be restarted
-* Use CI/CD tools like Jenkins or CircleCI to orchestrate this.
+* Use CI/CD tools like Jenkins or CircleCI to automate this orchestration.
 If you're doing so and you're hosting this app outside Google Cloud Platform, it's better to use [HashiCorp's Vault](https://www.vaultproject.io/) service to manage your private key provisioning and rotate your Google Cloud Platform Service Account private key periodically

 ---